software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 3 goals in the Sprint Planning event:

 > "We now have the basic features for managing and taking quizzes.
-What we still need is a way for the teachers to manage their personal quizzes.
+What we still need is a way for the students to share their thoughts about quizzes by writing reviews in the student dashboard.
 >
-> The teacher should be able to register with a username, email, bio and password in the teacher dashboard.
-The teacher can provide a bio to describe themselves.
-It would be nice if the user would be required to retype the password to make sure that they didn't accidently mistype the password.
->
-> Once registered, the teacher should be able to sign in with their username and password.
-If the user is not signed in the navigation bar should have "Register" and "Sign in" links, which will take the user to the register or sign in page.
->
-> An anonymous user, that is an user who is not signed in, should be able to see the quiz and category list.
-However, they should not be able to add a quiz or a category.
-That is, the links for adding a quiz and category should not be visible if the user is not signed in.
->
-> After signing in, the teacher should be able to add a quiz or a category.
-However, the teacher should only be able to edit and delete quizzes and categories they have added themselves.
-That is, the "Edit" link and the "Delete" button in the quiz list should only be visible if the teacher has added the quiz.
-The same logic should be applied to the categories and quiz's questions.
-The quiz list should also display the username of the teacher who has added the quiz both in teacher and student dashboard.
->
 > The student should be able to share their thoughts about a quiz by writing a review.
 For this purpose there could be a separate review page.
 A review has a reviewer's nickname, a rating between 1 and 5 and a review text.
 The student should not be able to review a non-published quiz.
 >
 > The review page should list the added reviews.
 Each review should display the information submitted by the student and the date when the review was written.
-The review page should also display the number of reviews the quiz has.
-It should also be possible for the student to edit and delete reviews in the review page."
+The review page should also display the number of reviews the quiz has and the rating average.
+It should also be possible for the student to edit and delete reviews in the review page.
+>
+> Students have different skill levels so it would be useful if the student could filter the questions of quiz by the difficulty level in the quiz page.
+There could be dropdown menu at the top of the page from which the student can select the difficulty level for the questions."
 >
 > -- The Product Owner